SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please-internally-and-then-with-the-client/rule.md

       [report bug/enhancement](http://www.ssw.com.au/ssw/Standards/Support/BugReportOrEnhancement.aspx) standard.
 Any crash-to-code bugs must be fixed in the current release.
 8. "Reply to all" for each bug or feature you report (to ensure that no issue is reported twice).
 9. Specify how you replicated the bug through clear instructions and screenshots.
-10. When finished, reply to the 'test please' email with "Test Please Succeeded (as no critical bugs)" or "Test please failed (as per critical bugs reported)".
+10. When finished, reply to the "test please" email with "Test Please Succeeded (as no critical bugs)" or "Test please failed (as per critical bugs reported)".

 ::: email-template
 |          |     |